Rolands-Laucis/Gloss/README.md

 There might be differences for Linux and Mac, idk, i've never built for them.

 I've set it up so that it makes as small of a build as possible, thus the bundle and installers are not created, but you can change that in tauri configs.
 Read the docs.

+### Metrics
+* App runtime takes about 200MB of RAM.
+* Built app folder takes up about 100MB of disk space.
+* Starts up in about 1-1.5 seconds.
+* Search bar is reactive and fuzzy fetches all results under a second, so real-time typing is not perfectly smooth, but satisfactory.

 ## Recommended IDE Setup